Rahul-Ratheesh/pancakes/README.md

 # pancakes
-A one page web designed for Paru's pancake shop
+A one page web designed for Paru's pastry shop

 https://rahul-ratheesh.github.io/pancakes/